monadli/ftl/README.md

 returns `[2, 4]`.

 #### Raising function for each array element
-Any function/operator defined for non-array can be raised for array with `.` prefixing the operator.
+Any function/operator defined for non-array can be raised for array with `.->` prefixing the function.

 For example:
 ```